 For antennas tested separately from beacons, either the procedures of Annex B (with "Beacon Under Test" replaced by "Antenna Under Test" where appropriate), or equivalent conventional antenna range test procedures may be used to demonstrate the antenna radiation pattern.
-In any case, the test results shall demonstrate that the antenna, when receiving an input power level of 37 dBm produces an EIRP within the limits 34 dBm to 41 dBm for at least 90 % of the measurement coordinates of Annex B, except for Figure B.5 configuration, in which it shall produce EIRP within the limits 32 dBm to 41 dBm for at least 80 % of the measurement coordinates.
+In any case, the test results for all beacons except ELT(DT)s shall demonstrate that the antenna, when receiving an input power level of 37 dBm produces an EIRP within the limits 34 dBm to 41 dBm for at least 90% of the measurement coordinates of Annex B, except for Figure B.5 configuration, in which it shall produce EIRP within the limits 32 dBm to 41 dBm for at least 80% of the measurement coordinates.